Elagoht/glue-sharp/README.md

   -s, --separator=VALUE      String value that will bind the new parts -f, --filler=VALUE         Determine what empty areas will be filled with -t, --transpose            Swap columns and rows
+      --csv                  Csv with semicolon, same as -t -n -s ";" --csv2                 Csv with comma, same as -t -n -s ","
 ```

 ## Examples